-ASPI was started by ABB's Corporate Research Organization with the goal to install a continuous improvement culture in ABB within three years.
-Meanwhile, a unit in ABB's group-wide process organization has been created to own the SPI activities.
+ASPI was started as a research project by ABB's Corporate Research organization.
+To establish SPI as a permanent function in ABB, a unit in ABB's group-wide process organization has meanwhile been created to own the SPI activities.
 As shown in Figure 1, several organizations contribute to ASPI:

-• ABB Group Processes: The ABB group has a central process organization called Group Processes, who owns all common ABB processes, e.g. for product development or business project execution.
+- ABB Group Processes: The ABB group has a central process organization called Group Processes, who owns all common ABB processes, e.g. for product development or business project execution.
 A unit in this organization has been established to centrally coordinate the different SPI projects.
 This unit initiates the local SPI activities by addressing local management and monitors the status of the SPI activities.
-It further ensures consistent application of the standards developed within ASPI.
+It further ensures consistent application of the standards developed within ASPI. - Corporate Research: After setting up the initiative, Corporate Research evaluates, packages, and transfers knowledge from external partners (universities, consultancy companies) to the process organization.
+Experts from Corporate Research further support business units in SPI projects. - R&D Units: Selected R&D units are required to budget for SPI, create SPI plans, conduct improvement activities and report the status of the activities to the process organization.
+In return part of the external cost of the unit's SPI activities is covered by corporate fund of the ABB group.

-Fig 1: Organization of ASPI
+Fig. 1.
+Organization of ASPI